nenadradosevic/KNIME-workflows/README.md

 1) R program language needs to be ran in background of local machine in order to execute R snippet nodes;
 2) Input data needs to be in txt and csv file formats.

+Workflows operates on Microsoft, Mac and Linux operative systems.

 User manual for: Workflow for machine learning parameter-setting assistance
 ------------------------------------------------------------------------------------------------------------------------------